 - You lose the true experience of life as a travel nurse

-A lot of first time travelers would prefer to try something close to home, in order to “test the waters” and see if they actually enjoy it.
+A lot of first-time travelers would prefer to try something close to home, in order to “test the waters” and see if they actually enjoy it.
 When you do, you’ll find out what is important for you, and decide why you want to be a travel nurse.
 Is it for the experience of being out on your own, forced to make new friends and keep yourself entertained?
-Or is it more for the money and career advancement?
+Or is it more for the money, education, and career advancement?

-Whatever your career goals, travel nursing can help you reach them.
+Whatever your nursing career goals, travel nursing, whether local or across the country, can help you reach them.